 To become a critical space for thinking, producing and sharing knowledge about contemporary art and the issues it addresses within society.

-- And to acquire, maintain and exhibit a permanent collection of art for the public.
+- To acquire, maintain and exhibit a permanent collection of art for the public

 The Campbell River Art Gallery exhibits the work of professional visual and media artists from across Canada in our Main Gallery and Satellite Gallery.
 Our specific focus is on supporting artistic projects from under-represented positions within contemporary art practice.